rehanamehtab/Responsive-website-design-master/README.md

 # Responsive-website-design-master
-#Website created foor client as front-end developer
+#Website created for client as front-end developer